awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/selecting_instance_types.md

 Spot Instance interruption rates are dynamic, the above just provides a real world example from a specific time and would probably be different when you are performing this workshop.
 Note also that not all the instances are available in all the regions.
 {{% /notice %}}

+{{% notice warning %}}
+Your workload may have other constraints that you should consider when selecting instances types.
+For example. **t2** and **t3** instance types are [burstable instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances.html) and might not be appropriate in CPU bounded workloads that require CPU execution determinism.
+Instances such as m5**a** are [AMD Instances](https://aws.amazon.com/ec2/amd/), if your workload is very sensitive to numerical differences (i.e: risk calculations, industrial simulations) mixing these instance types might not appropriate.
+{{% /notice %}}

-**Challenge** : Find out another group that adheres to a 1vCPU:4GB, this time using for example instances with 8vCPU's and 32GB of RAM.
+**Challenge** : Find out another group that adheres to a 1vCPU:4GB ratio, this time using instances with 8vCPU's and 32GB of RAM.

 {{%expand "Expand this for an example on the list of instances" %}}
 That should be easy.